 This section contains information and statistics relating to the PRC, North America, Europe and Japan, as well as the Chinese automotive engine industry, in which we operate.
 Certain information and statistics set out in this section have been extracted from various government publications, market data providers and other independent third-party sources.
-Except for the Frost & Sullivan Report referred to below which was commissioned by the Company, neither our Group, its connected persons, [•] nor any other party involved in the [•] has commissioned any such third-party sources.
+Except for the Frost & Sullivan Report referred to below which was commissioned by the Company, neither our Group, its connected persons, the Joint Global Coordinators, the Sole Sponsor, the Joint Bookrunners, the Joint Lead Managers, the Underwriters, nor any other party involved in the Global Offering has commissioned any such third-party sources.
 We believe that these sources are appropriate sources for such information and statistics and have taken reasonable care in extracting and reproducing such information and statistics.
 We have no reason to believe that such information and statistics are false or misleading or that any material fact has been omitted that would render such information and statistics false or misleading.
-The information in this section has not been independently verified by us, the [•] or any other party involved in the [•] and no representation is given as to its accuracy, completeness or fairness.
+The information in this section has not been independently verified by us, the Joint Global Coordinators, the Sole Sponsor, the Joint Bookrunners, the Joint Lead Managers, the Underwriters or any other party involved in the Global Offering and no representation is given as to its accuracy, completeness or fairness.

-Certain information and statistics are extracted from an industry report prepared by Frost & Sullivan, dated [•], 2012 (the "Frost & Sullivan Report"), which we commissioned.
+Certain information and statistics are extracted from an industry report prepared by Frost & Sullivan, dated February 22, 2013 (the "Frost & Sullivan Report"), which we commissioned.
 The information and statistics extracted from the Frost & Sullivan Report reflects an estimate of market conditions based on Frost & Sullivan's research and analysis.
 The information and statistics extracted from the Frost & Sullivan Report should not be viewed as a basis for investments provided by Frost & Sullivan and references to the Frost & Sullivan Report should not be considered as Frost & Sullivan's opinion as to the value of any security or the advisability of investing in our Company.
 The information and statistics may not be consistent with other information and statistics compiled within or outside China.
-For a discussion of the sources, methodologies, bases and assumptions used in preparation of the Frost & Sullivan Report, see "- Source of Information".
-For a discussion of risks relating to our industry, see "Risk Factors - Risks Relating to Our Industry" in this document.
+For a discussion of the sources, methodologies, bases and assumptions used in preparation of the Frost & Sullivan Report, see "-Source of Information".
+For a discussion of risks relating to our industry, see "Risk Factors - Risks Relating to Our Industry" in this prospectus.